 Alternatives and Complements

-- Succession planning ensures leadership continuity.
+- Succession planning ensures leadership continuity well before it's needed.

-Together, these tools can build long-term resilience.
+Together, these tools build long-term resilience rather than just an emergency payout.

 Frequently Asked Questions